 #3 Steep Cascara For 4 Minutes and Stir

 Begin the 4-minute steep.
 Gently stir a few times during the brew with a chopstick.
-Our goal here is to make sure all the cascara is making contact with the hot water.
+Our goal is to ensure that all the cascara is making contact with the hot water.

 #4 Push Down and Serve

-No need to slam the filter down.
-Move it slowly as the cascara will put up less resistance than you would experience when brewing coffee.
+There is no need to slam the filter down.
+Move it slowly, as the cascara will put up less resistance than you would experience when brewing coffee.

 Enjoy your cascara hot or over ice.
 Jar whatever you don’t use and refrigerate for later use.